We are open and shipping all items with no delay! Free 2-5 Days Shipping

 2. Arigato Travel

-Arigato Travel provides a number of unique tours throughout Japan.
-I mentioned them in the Uji Kyoto article I published earlier; yes, they also have great tea tours in Japan!
+Arigato Travel provides several unique tours throughout Japan.
+I mentioned them in the Uji Kyoto article I published earlier; yes, they also have great tea tours!

 One particular tour in Tokyo takes you through Yanaka, a traditional Tokyo neighborhood known for its artisan history.
 100-year-old shops?
 Yep.
 Are temples en route?
 Yep.
 With a focus on food, you’ll have the chance to try local street snacks, culminating with a regional and seasonal lunch.
 For tea lovers, the tour concludes with a traditional Japanese tea ceremony.